lhl2617/VSLilyPond/docs/FAQ.md

 ### How to fix ``Cannot find MIDI file to play - make sure you are outputting a MIDI file``?
 Please make sure you are outputting a MIDI file via LilyPond.
 Read instructions [here](http://lilypond.org/doc/v2.18/Documentation/notation/midi-output).

+### I don't see the MIDI buttons in the status bar
+Please make sure you have an active LilyPond text editor open in VSCode.
+To make a document active, click on the body of the text editor.
+Make sure the language of the current editor is `LilyPond`.